AntonSol919/linkspace/lns.md

 ### Can I be a top level authority like ':nl' or ':org', etc?

 Yes.
-I am looking for people willing to do so.
+I am looking for people interested to do so.
-Shoot me a message at <antonsol919+registar@gmail.com> if you're interested.
+Shoot me a message at <antonsol919+registar@gmail.com>.